utkarshayachit/simplified-batch/README.md

 The AzFinSim demo application allows us to inspect the batch pool, resize it, and submit jobs to populate the cache with trades and process the trades from cache.
 The following snippets show how this can be done.
-Here, replace `python3` with `docker run -it batch-app:latest` if using the Docker option.

 ```sh
 # these variables must be set to the values obtained on a